Disco-Chef/smovin-challenge/api/README.md

 ```

 ### Testing
-You can run the backend tests found in  `api/spec` folder with:
+You can run the backend tests found in  `spec` folder with:
 ```
 rspec spec
 ```

 #### Launch server
 ```